kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

   [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)
   in the kubelet configuration.

-* Ensure that the the root fileystem (or optional runtime filesystem) has project quotas enabled.
+* Ensure that the the root filesystem (or optional runtime filesystem) has project quotas enabled.
 All XFS filesystems support project quotas.
   For ext4 filesystems, you need to enable the project quota tracking feature while the filesystem is not mounted.